mesosphere/dcos-docs-site/pages/dkp/dispatch/1.0/operations/index.md

 We offer detailed recommendations on scaling Argo CD for Dispatch.

-# Airgapped Deployments
+# Air gapped deployments

-Details for airgapped deployments of Dispatch.
+Details for air gapped deployments of Dispatch.